alavifazel/Articles/README.md

 8. TBD

 ## Releases
-Visit the [Release](https://github.com/blackreach/docs/releases/) page for complete list of generated PDF files.
+Visit the [Release](https://github.com/blackreach/docs/releases/) page for the complete list of generated PDF files.

 ### Fork it!
 These documents are intended to be part of an open and collaborative project.
 Feel free to fork them and/or send pull requests.